 Throughout history, wealthy people – like many notable kings – had extravagant weddings.
 For these inestimably costly ceremonies, pre-celebration festivities often included very lavish dowries on behalf of the new brides.
-Sometimes, these nuptials that involved famous dowries took place between weird royals – like uncles and nieces and already closely-related cousins.
+Sometimes, these nuptials that involved famous dowries took place between weird royals – like uncles and nieces and already closely related cousins.
 But who had the biggest dowry in history?

 Despite the fact that actress Grace Kelly married into the princely Grimaldi family of Monaco, she was the one who had to bring a royal dowry to the marriage.
-Her dad was a champion rower, while her mom was the University of Pennsylvania's first-ever female sports coach.
+Her dad was a champion rower, and her mom was the University of Pennsylvania's first-ever female sports coach.
 But Grace's father also made a ton of money in his brick business, so he was able to fork over $2 million to help pay for his daughter's wedding.

 Grace also had to undergo a fertility test to make sure she would be able to bear heirs to Prince Rainier, since his mistress ex was supposedly barren (although the ex-lover later gave birth to a child).